781flyingdutchman/background_downloader/README.md

 ```
 Then do the same thing in macos/Runner/Release.entitlements.

+## Configuration

+Several aspects of the downloader can be configured on startup:
+* Running tasks in 'foreground mode' on Android to allow longer runs
+* Setting the request timeout value and, for iOS only, the 'resourceTimeout'
+* Setting a proxy
+* Localizing the notification button texts on iOS

+Please read the [configuration document](https://github.com/781flyingdutchman/background_downloader/blob/main/CONFIG.md) for details on how to configure.

 ## Limitations

 * iOS 13.0 or greater; Android API 24 or greater
 * On Android, downloads are by default limited to 9 minutes, after which the download will end with `TaskStatus.failed`.
 To allow for longer downloads, set the `DownloadTask.allowPause` field to true: if the task times out, it will pause and automatically resume, eventually downloading the entire file.
+Alternatively, [configure](#configuration) the downloader to allow tasks to run in the foreground
-* On iOS, once enqueued (i.e. `TaskStatus.enqueued`), a background download must complete within 4 hours
+* On iOS, once enqueued (i.e. `TaskStatus.enqueued`), a background download must complete within 4 hours.
+[Configure](#configuration) 'resourceTimeout' to adjust.
 * Redirects will be followed
 * Background downloads and uploads are aggressively controlled by the native platform.
 You should therefore always assume that a task that was started may not complete, and may disappear without providing any status or progress update to indicate why.
 For example, if a user swipes your app up from the iOS App Switcher, all scheduled background downloads are terminated without notification